CesarGV2/testcafe-bootcamp/README.md

  ## Run Scripts
 -  test-smoke: runs all the TC of the smoke suite.
 -  test-login:runs all the test for login feature.
--  test-loginHeadless: runs all the test for login feature on chrome y safari on headless mode.
+-  test-loginHeadless: runs all the test for login feature on chrome y firefox on headless mode.
 -  test-createTask: runs all the tests for Create Task feature.
 -  test-createProject: run all the tests for Create Project feature.
 -  test:runs the full Suite of Testcases (Login, Task, Project)